arvinmanoj15/tcp_server/README.md

    - The provided `test_server.sh` script is used to test the server with multiple connections.
    - The script creates multiple client requests without any delay between them to simulate a more intense load on the server.

 By following these assumptions, you can ensure that the TCP server operates as expected and handles client connections appropriately.
-If you encounter any issues or have specific requirements not covered by these assumptions, please adjust the implementation or assumptions accordingly.